SadScheme/SadScheme/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-<h3> “The last ones standing are the victors.
+###“The last ones standing are the victors.
 Only the strongest.
-If you want to be the last one standing become strong.”</h3>
+If you want to be the last one standing become strong.”

 - I’m currently working on ***Deep Learning and Machine Learning Models***; If you have a good idea and looking to collaborate I'm always up for it.
 - I’m currently learning Flutter, Web development to showcase my machine learning skills to everyone whilst also trying to learn GAN's